bloodgroup-cplusplus/DESIGN-PATTERNS-IN-C-/Readme.md

 # UNDERSTANDING PROJECT STRUCTURE IN C++
 **Read this article here [C/C++ Project Structure] (https://dev.to/narasimha1997/understanding-c-c-build-system-by-building-a-simple-project-part-1-4fff)**

-**Project structrue has to be easily understandble and should isolate different functionalites as much as possible.
+**Project structrue has to be easily understandble and should isolate different functionalites as much as possible**

-No one will ever stop us from using our own project, but most of the open source projects built with C/ C++ use this structure: project_root
+**No one will ever stop us from using our own project, but most of the open source projects built with C/ C++ use this structure**.
+**project_root
   - include
   - src
       - module-1